qiaowangli/Advanced-_TCGAIntegrator/README.md

 ## TCGAIntegrator Usage

-***test.py*** provides a brief preview of this Advanced TCGAIntegrator.
+**test.py** provides a brief preview of this Advanced TCGAIntegrator.

 You would need to call the API **TCGAData.loadData()** where the first parameter would be your intended disease type.
-You could choose the data mode you want by using the mode parameter, the default mode would be Survival.
+You could choose the data **mode** you want by using the mode parameter, the default mode would be **Survival**.